Anand-786/multi-doc-agent/README.md

     ```

 5.  **Create the Casual Queries File**
-    Create a file named `casual_queries.csv` in the root directory with the following content:
+    Create a file named `casual_queries.csv` in the root directory with the entries like this:
     ```csv
     query,intent
     "Hello there!",casual